Șèyí: 2011–2013: Seyi or Shay and notable performances

-On 11 August 2011, Shay released "Loving Your Way" and "No Le Le", two promotional singles that helped launch her music career in Nigeria.
+On 11 August 2011, Șèyí released "Loving Your Way" and "No Le Le", two promotional singles that helped launch her music career in Nigeria.
 In 2012, she started recording her debut studio album, Seyi or Shay, and worked with producers such as Jay Sleek, Tee-Y Mix, Del B and Cobhams Asuquo.
-On 27 July 2012, Shay released the single "Irawo", which was produced by Del B and originally titled "Erawo".
-Shay said she wrote "Irawo" to inspire her colleagues and workmates to pull together.
+On 27 July 2012, Șèyí released the single "Irawo", which was produced by Del B and originally titled "Erawo". Șèyí said she wrote "Irawo" to inspire her colleagues and workmates to pull together.
 The song's music video was directed by Clarence Peters and uploaded to YouTube on 3 June 2013.
 The remix of "Irawo" includes a rap verse by Vector and was released on 6 December 2012.

-Shay performed at the 2013 COSON Song Awards.
-In May 2013, she told Odukoya that she recorded a song with Olamide; the track was written by the rapper and scheduled for release in 2014.
-Shay claimed that Olamide's work ethic made working with him simple.
-Shay has been featured on songs released by several artists, including Praiz, Mr. Walz, Yung Grey C, and Amir.
+Șèyí performed at the 2013 COSON Song Awards.
+In May 2013, she told Odukoya that she recorded a song with Olamide and said the rapper's work ethic made working with him simple.
+Written solely by Olamide, the track was scheduled for release in 2014. Șèyí has been featured on songs released by several artists, including Praiz, Mr. Walz, Yung Grey C, and Amir.
 In July 2013, she performed at one of Big Brother Africa 8's live eviction shows, and played at the 2013 edition of Star Music Trek in Asaba on 20 July 2013.
-In August 2013, she released the single "Killin' Me Softly", which features vocals by Timaya and was written and produced by Del B. In an interview with Vanguards Kehinde Ajose, Shay said she felt in love with the song when she first heard it and reached out to Timaya for a verse because she wanted a different vibe on the song.
+In August 2013, she released the single "Killin' Me Softly", which features vocals by Timaya and was written and produced by Del B. In an interview with Vanguards Kehinde Ajose, Șèyí said she felt in love with the song when she first heard it and reached out to Timaya for a verse because she wanted a different vibe on the song.

-On 27 September 2013, Shay performed at the Sisters with Soul concert, which was headlined by Mary J. Blige.
-On 6 October 2013, she released the singles "Ragga Ragga" and "Chairman"; both songs were produced by Del B. The latter track features vocals by Kcee, who was present during the song's composition.
-Prior to releasing the two singles, Shay signed a partnership deal with the talent company J-Management.
+On 27 September 2013, Șèyí performed at the Sisters with Soul concert, which was headlined by Mary J. Blige.
+On 6 October 2013, she released the Del B-produced singles "Ragga Ragga" and "Chairman".
+The latter track features vocals by Kcee, who was present during the song's composition.
+Prior to releasing the two singles, Șèyí signed a partnership deal with the talent company J-Management.
 In November 2013, she signed an endorsement deal with Etisalat.
-That same month, she and Wale performed "Bad" at the Johnnie Walker Step Up to VIP Lifestyle Launch event.
-Shay was a supporting act on the 2013 Hennessy Artistry 2013 Club Tour.
+That same month, she and Wale performed "Bad" at the Johnnie Walker Step Up to VIP Lifestyle Launch event. Șèyí was a supporting act on the 2013 Hennessy Artistry 2013 Club Tour.
 In December 2013, she gave a performance at the Harp Rhythm Unplugged concert.